mesosphere/dcos-commons/README.md

 Using dcos-commons
 --------------------------

-The releases are hosted at the Maven repository at `downloads.mesosphere.com`.
+The releases are hosted in the Maven repository at `downloads.mesosphere.com`.
 A sample `build.gradle` is provided below.
 ```
 repositories {
   // other repositories